J1u2a3n22/NavalBattle/README.md

 * Canedo Villarroe Juan Luis

 ## IMPORTANT!
 HOW TO USE 🔧
-* After cloning the repository enter the folder, open a git bash and put the following command: git checkout master, with           this command you will be able to see all the files
+* After cloning the repository enter the folder, open a git bash and put the following command: git checkout main, with           this command you will be able to see all the files
 * For the correct functioning of the code you first need to install "colorama" from the console with the following command:
              -python -m pip install colorama
 * Insert the command 'python battleshipUI.py' to start the program.